By Greg Thurston, Creator of 7 Minute Mindfulness

 Helping others is one way to build relationships and connections, and it makes you feel great.
 It’s another common theme among people who live to be over 100.

 Being kind and helping others gives you a sense of purpose too, and it fights depression and anxiety.
-Not only that, it’s a way of staying active and productive after you retire.
+Not only that, but it’s also a way of staying active and productive after you retire.

 It’s a win-win for everyone involved, and being older and retired can mean having more time for volunteering.